zgibberish/rotwood-discord-rpc/README.md

 You can also request the same set of data from the server at the same address for whatever purpose you want.

-I plan to make it more easily customizable in the future, like adjusting what info goes where on the rich presence, for now you can go through `rpc-server.py` and make changes to your likings, There are some comments that explain how things work.
+I plan to make it more easily customizable in the future, like adjusting what info goes where on the RPC status, for now you can go through `rpc-server.py` and make changes to your likings, There are some comments that explain how things work.
 If you know about modding Rotwood or Don't Starve (Together), you can tweak around to make it show other stats when the mod system comes out, the possibilities are quite endless.

 # Bugs